Alberta launching ad campaign to win 'hearts and minds' on Trans Mountain project | CBC News

 Alberta launching ad campaign to win 'hearts and minds' on Trans Mountain project

+$1.3 million spent so far on campaign but 'no final number' available, Notley spokesperson says

-Alberta will spend $1.2 million on a campaign extolling the benefits of the Trans Mountain pipeline expansion, with $700,000 going towards billboards already going up in British Columbia.
+Alberta has spent $1.3 million on a campaign extolling the benefits of the Trans Mountain pipeline expansion, with $700,000 going towards billboards already going up in British Columbia.

 "It is a necessary investment in the battle for hearts and minds," Premier Rachel Notley said Thursday.